atharva417/annotation_tool/README.md

 # Annotation tool for YOLO
 Instructions -

-For python3 users in main.py replace the 10th and 11th line with-

-"import tkinter

-from tkinter import *

-import tkinter.messagebox"
+Find the dataset corresponding to the number assigned above from this link.

+Clone this repo (or download it if cloning doesn’t work).

 Place the images which are to be labelled in "Images/001/" folder.

 Please do not change the names of the folder, the variables in the code are adjusted accordingly.

 First run the main.py file.
-A new window would appear which will ask for the Image directory enter 001 for that, then start your work.
+A new window would appear which will ask for the Image directory enter 001 for that, then click on load, then start your work.

-Like try to minimize the irrelevant part.

-After you are done with all images, then finally run convert.py

-And upload the txt files in Lables/001s not Lables/001.
+Note that you have to annotate the “first 3 T-shapes visible in image”, that is 3 bounding boxes per image.
+And then click next.
+And do the same for subsequent images.

+Once you're done with annotation then run convert.py.
+Then rename the “001s” folder to “<number>L” (ex : “6L”) and add it to the same drive folder.

+After running main.py if it shows an error “No module named tkinter”, run the following.

+$ sudo apt-get install python3-tk

+For python3 users in main.py replace the 10th and 11th line with-

+import tkinter

+from tkinter import *

+import tkinter.messagebox